 1. Marina Beach, Chennai

 Stretching 12 km, Marina Beach is the second-longest urban beach in the world.
-Kite flying, pony rides, and street photography make it a lively destination.
+In fact, its vast expanse makes it perfect for a variety of activities.
+For instance, kite flying, pony rides, and street photography not only entertain visitors but also contribute to the lively atmosphere.
+Furthermore, the beach’s vibrant energy attracts both locals and tourists, making it a must-visit destination.

 2. G.P.
 Golden Beach, Chennai